ibm-cloud-docs/codeengine/monitor-sysdig.md

 | `Metric Type` | `gauge` |
 | `Value Type`  | `none` |
 | `Segment By` | `Service instance, name of the namespace, project name, project id, application name, application revision name` |
-{: caption="Table 14: The desired number of concurrent requests for each pod metric metadata" caption-side="top"}
+{: caption="Table 14: The number of concurrent requests that you want for each pod metric metadata" caption-side="top"}

 ### Total duration of HTTPS requests to the application
 {: #ibm_codeengine_application_request_duration_milliseconds_sum}

-Total duration of https requests to the application.
+Total duration of HTTPS requests to the application.

 | Metadata | Description |
 |----------|-------------|